What does the “Thin Blue Line” Mean? EOW: JUNE 2025

 Blue Lives Matter…

 There are rotten eggs in any industry, field, or occupation.
-However, to besmirch the reputation of all LEOs, which has been commonplace as of late, to whip up a frenzy with false narratives to create a straw man purely for political gain is something particular “leaders” should be ashamed of and be taken to task for.
+However, besmirching the reputation of all LEOs, which has been commonplace recently, whipping up a frenzy with false narratives to create a straw man purely for political gain is something particular “leaders” should be ashamed of and taken to task for.

 Remembering the Fallen